Berkeley-CS61B/website-sp24/projects/proj2c/index.md

 Project 2C will be worth 40 points.
 The points will be split as follows:

 - [Project 2B/C: Checkpoint](https://www.gradescope.com/courses/708063/assignments/4133684): 10 points - Due March 13th
+- [Project 2B/C: Design Document](https://www.gradescope.com/courses/708063/assignments/4187810): 5 points - Due March 18th
 - Project 2C Coding: 35 points - Due April 1st
    - `HyponymsHandler` popularity-hardcoded: 20%, k != 0
    - `HyponymsHandler` popularity-randomized: 30%, k != 0
    - `HyponymsHandler` common-ancestors: 50%

 In addition to Project 2C, you will also have to turn in your design document.
-This will be worth 5 points and it is due March 18th.
 The design document's main purpose is to serve as a foundation for your project.
 It is important to think and ideate before coding.
 What we are looking for in the design document:
   - Identify the data structures we have learned in the class that you will be using in your implementation.
   - Pseudocode / general overview of your algorithm for your implementation.